 Learning is enhanced through cooperation and as such you are encouraged to work in groups, ask for and give help freely in all appropriate settings.
 At the same time, as a matter of personal integrity, you should only represent your own work as yours.
 Any work that is submitted to be evaluated in this class should be an original piece of writing, presenting your ideas in your own words.
 Everything you borrow from books, articles, or web sites (including those in the syllabus) should be properly cited.
 Although you are encouraged to discuss your ideas with others (including your friends in the class), it is important that you do not share your writing (slides, MS Excel files, reports, etc.) with anyone.
 Using ideas, text and other intellectual property developed by someone else while claiming it is your original work is plagiarism.
 Copying from others or providing answers or information, written or oral, to others is cheating.
 Unauthorized help from another person or having someone else write one's paper or assignment is collusion.
+Cheating, plagiarism and collusion are serious offenses that could result in an F grade and disciplinary action.
 Please pay utmost attention to avoid such accusations.